ramblinjan/ramblinjan.github.io/_posts/2016-07-04-Going Agile When You Have No Authority.md

 ![](https://s3.amazonaws.com/clearvoice-media/asg_lKbrpyCMVFtSKxf0%2Frevision-%2F1467679646969-If-You-Wanna-Rock-You-Gotta-Break-The-Rules-Animated-Picture.gif)

 This is a lesson we can learn from usable security design.
-In "[Privacy and security: Usable security: how to get it](http://dl.acm.org/citation.cfm?id=1592773)," Lampson says, "If [a security measure is] hard or opaque, [users] will ignore it or work around it; given todays poor usability they are probably doing the right thing.
+In "[Privacy and security: Usable security: how to get it](http://dl.acm.org/citation.cfm?id=1592773)," Lampson says, "If [a security measure is] hard or opaque, [users] will ignore it or work around it; given today's poor usability they are probably doing the right thing.
 If you force them, less useful work will get done."
 The same is true of your team.
 If your process is a pain, your team will ignore it or work around it.
 At most, they will do the bare minimum to follow the rules.
-If you force them to follow the process to the letter, less useful work will get done.
 Following process is a support task.
 It shouldn't get in the way of their primary task: development.

 Don't *police* process violations.
 Think critically about them.
 Sometimes, you will need to guide your team to get back on track.
 More often, you should just make sure you discuss these deviations in a retrospective.
 Adapt your process to your team, not the other way around.

 ### Don't change your tools...yet

-Don't switch to JIIRA.
+Don't switch to JIRA.
 Don't start a Trello board.
 Even if your current tools aren't adequate, try to use them.
 There are two reasons for this:

-#### Learning One Thing at a Time
+#### It's easier to learn one thing at a time

-It's easier to learn one thing at a time.
 Your team will already have an increased cognitive load when changing processes.
 You are guiding their behaviors.
 As Sunstein and Thaler note in *[Nudge](https://amzn.com/014311526X)*, this is a serious responsibility.
 Make sure you're not overloading everyone's brain with irrelevant information.

 [![ladders may be considered to be a special and perhaps degenerate case of stairs](https://s3.amazonaws.com/clearvoice-media/asg_lKbrpyCMVFtSKxf0%2Fart_WUubUOp9wdTsZ5WK%2F1467567538399-comic2-2390.png)](http://www.qwantz.com/index.php?comic=2379)